NajlaSaud/Hajj-Chatbot/README.md

 ## Overview

 This project is a Gradio-based web application that interacts with the OpenAI GPT-3.5 Turbo model to provide real-time assistance for pilgrims during Hajj and Umrah.
-The application is designed to answer questions in Arabic, specifically related to Hajj, Umrah, and the holy cities of Makkah and Madinah.
-The model responds in Arabic and focuses on providing guidance relevant to the religious context.
+The application is designed to answer questions in Arabic, specifically related to Hajj, Umrah, and the cities of Makkah and Madinah.

 ## Features